Salah1174/Distributed-Web-Crawling-and-Indexing-System-using-Cloud-Computing/README.md

 ## Overview

 This project implements a distributed web crawling and indexing system using cloud computing services.
 The system is designed to efficiently crawl web pages, extract metadata, and store the results in a scalable and searchable format.
 It leverages AWS services such as SQS, RDS, and S3 for communication, storage, and processing.
+The system is modularized into smaller components for better maintainability.

 ----

 ## System Architecture
 The system consists of the following components:

-1. Client Node: Sends seed URLs and search queries to the system.
+1. Client Node:
+    - Sends seed URLs and search queries to the system via a Flask-based interface.
+    - Communicates with the Master Node through the `Client_Master_Queue`.
+    - Displays nodes status for monitoring.
+2. Master Node:
+    - Manages the distribution of crawling tasks to Crawler Nodes.
+    - Sends tasks to the queue `TaskQueue` for Crawler Nodes to process.
-2. Master Node: Manages the distribution of crawling tasks to Crawler Nodes.
-It interacts with an RDS database to store and update the status of URLs and ensures that duplicate URLs are not processed.
-It also sends tasks to the TaskQueue for Crawler Nodes.
+    - Interacts with an RDS database to store and update the status of URLs.
+    - Ensures that duplicate URLs are not processed.
+    - Tracks the health of worker nodes (Crawler and Indexer Nodes) using heartbeat messages.
-3. Crawler Nodes: Perform web crawling, extract metadata, and store results in S3.
+3. Crawler Nodes:
+    - Perform web crawling and extract metadata (e.g., title, description, keywords).
+    - Store crawled HTML files in S3.
+    - Send crawled urls to Indexer nodes through a queue `ResultQueue` to index them.
+    - Send periodic heartbeat messages to their status queue `Crawler_Status`, including their IP address and the last crawled URL.
-4. Indexer Nodes: Processes crawled data, stores it in RDS, and handles search queries.
+4. Indexer Nodes:
+    - Process crawled data retrieved from the Crawler Nodes through the queue `ResultQueue`.
+    - Index the data using the Whoosh library, applying stemming, analysing keywords and cleaning text before storing it in the Whoosh index and RDS.
+    - Handle search queries from the Client recieved thourgh `SearchQueue` and return results to the `SearchResponseQueue` for the Client to display.
+    - Send periodic heartbeat messages to the `IndexerStatusQueue`, including their IP address and the last indexed URL.
 ---

 ## Key Features